- About Extension

 The 20-hour short course was designed for University Extension field faculty, Extension Master Gardeners, agency professionals, and crop consultants on identification of insects - both beneficial and pesky bugs.

-The training included many hands-on aspects:
+The training includes many hands-on aspects:

 - collecting, mounting, and identifying insects,